tompec/zip-domain-alert/README.md

 ## Installation

-1. Clone or download the Zip Domain Alert repository.
+1. Visit the [Zip Domain Alert page](https://chrome.google.com/webstore/detail/zip-domain-alert/aebhmoajfochllopaicaaiofnnbeaohk?hl=en&authuser=0) on the Chrome Web Store.
-2. Open Google Chrome and go to **chrome://extensions**.
-3. Enable the "Developer mode" toggle on the top right corner of the page.
-4. Click on the "Load unpacked" button.
+2. Click on the "Add to Chrome" button.
-5. Select the folder where you cloned or downloaded the Zip Domain Alert repository.
-6. Zip Domain Alert will be added as a Chrome extension and will start protecting your browsing experience.
+3. Confirm the installation by clicking on "Add extension" in the pop-up window.

 ## Usage